braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_story.md

 ## Step 5: Link the Braze Push Story Framework

 Under `Build Phases`, click on `+` button and add `New Copy Files Phase`.
-Inside the new phase, change the destination to `Frameworks`.
+Inside the new phase, change the Destination to `Frameworks`.
 Add the `AppboyPushStory.framework` in the new phase (it can be found by clicking on `Add Other...` and navigating to the `Pods` folder).

 ![New Copy File Phase][ios_pushstory_01]

 ![Add Framework][ios_pushstory_02]

 To verify that this was successful, go to the `General` tab of the main application target.
-Under "Embedded Binaries" check that `AppboyPushStory.framework` has been added.
+Under `Embedded Binaries` check that `AppboyPushStory.framework` has been added.

 ![Embedded Binaries][ios_pushstory_05]